Remoguima/Remoguima/README.md

  </p>

-- <p>:handshake: I am Eric :brazil:</p>
+- <p>:handshake: I am Matheus :brazil:</p>
 - <p>📍 From São Paulo Capital</p>
-- <p>:nerd_face: I'm a Trainee and i work with Ansible and Python automation in @Accenture Brasil</p>
+- <p>:nerd_face: I'm a BI analist and work in Pluris Midia.
+Looking for a Web Developer career. </p>
 - 👾 my hobbies are:
-  - studying about hacking and pentest;
+  - studying about game development, AI, geopolitics;
   - watch movies;
-  - read books about philosophy;
   - Play League of Legends;
-  - Play Counter Strike;
 - 💬 Feel free to call me, I'll be very happy to help;

 ## **“A ambição é o último recurso do fracassado.”**